-They Work In Several Nursing Homes To Eke Out A Living, And That Spreads The Virus
+They Work In Several Nursing Homes To Eke Out A Living, And That May Spread The Virus

 The UCLA study also found that some areas of the country have a much higher overlap in nursing home staffing than others.

 "There are some facilities in Florida, in New Jersey, where they're sharing upwards of 50 to 100 workers," says UCLA associate professor Elisa Long, who, along with her colleagues, examined data during the federal visitor ban from March to May.
-"This is over an 11-week time period, but that's a huge number of individuals that are moving between these facilities, all of these are potential sources of COVID transmission."
+"This is over an 11-week time period, but that's a huge number of individuals that are moving between these facilities; all of these are potential sources of COVID transmission."

 They also found the more shared workers a nursing home has, the more COVID-19 infections among the residents.